Part Time Day

 Hours Per Week

 - This training is subsidised by the NSW Government

 This qualification reflects the role of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in one or more sector areas.
 Workers may be in residential facilities and/or in community agencies and day centres, completing specialised tasks and functions in relation to leisure and health.
 While workers are responsible for their own outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.

 To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

 ENROLLING IN FIRST AID UNITS OF COMPETENCY If you are seeking to enrol in a First Aid unit of competency you are advised that to complete the unit you must be able to perform basic life support skills, for example control bleeding and perform cardiopulmonary resuscitation (CPR).
 If you have a disability that would prevent you from performing required basic life support skills you are advised that you will not be able to achieve the unit of competency.

-STUDY COMMITMENT This is a part time day course.
+This is a Part time day blended course.
 You will need to attend approximately 6.5 hours of class, over 1 day a week, for 36 weeks.
 As well as the in-class component, you will need to complete approximately 17.8 hours of other study per week.